lucasassislar/nucleusdotnet/README.md

 * TaskApp (WIP)
     - Application that you give tasks and it executes them on a parent-less process

 * MFT scan
     - Unsafe code but it works wonders.
     - If the storage is NTFS, you can scan the Master File Table to find files inside the user's disk incredibly fast (like 5 seconds to list all *.exe files)

 * Profiling
     - VERY Simple but fast system to benchmark/measure the time needed to finish tasks

+* Console Engine
+    - Used to quickly build console commands, and automatically register them on the application.

 # Projects Using NucleusDotNet